 Expectations of pupils

-All normal behaviour expectations remain for pupils and the importance of them will be communicated to pupils in multiple ways.
+All normal behaviour expectations remain for pupils and the importance of them are communicated to pupils in multiple ways.

-One-way system: students will be expected to follow the one-way system at all times except on occasions where directed to do so by a member of staff or within a hub.
+One-way system: students are expected to follow the one-way system at all times except on occasions where directed to do so by a member of staff or within a hub.

 Hand sanitizer stations: These are located outside every classroom.
 They are to be used only when entering the classroom and on leaving the classroom.
 One squirt per time.
 They are never to be used at other times (such as passing in the corridor).
 Damaging and misusing equipment i.e. hand sanitizers is a serious offence linked to health and safety (equivalent to playing with a fire alarm) and pupils must understand that they are not to be tampered with.

-Distancing: Students will be reminded to maintain distance where possible (particularly cross year group) and not touch staff and their peers.
+Distancing: Students are reminded to maintain distance where possible (particularly cross year group) and not touch staff and their peers.